 Figure 1.
 The 2000-2010 climatological annual mean meridional profile of the stratospheric mean age-of-air (Γ), evaluated at 50 hPa.
-Results from a GEOS-CTM integration constrained with MERRA-2 meteorological fields (black line) as well as free-running GEOS simulations using a model configuration for CCMI Phase 1 (red line), CCMI Phase 2 (green line) and the GEOS-IT Version 5.29.4 dating from October 19, 2022 (hereafter simply "GEOS-IT", blue line) are shown.
+Results from a GEOS-CTM integration constrained with MERRA-2 meteorological fields (black line) as well as free-running GEOS simulations using a model configuration for CCMI Phase 1 (red line), CCMI Phase 2 (green line) and a more recent GEOS-FP development tag (Jason 4.0, blue line) are shown.
 All simulations are constrained with the same (observed) historical sea surface temperatures.
 Diamonds correspond to SF6 and CO2 in situ based estimates of Γ from Boering et al. (1996) and Engel et al. (2009).
-Vertical dashed lines denote $\pm \sigma$ , the standard deviation of Γ over 2000-2010, for each model simulation.
+Vertical dashed lines denote $\pm \sigma$, the standard deviation of Γ over 2000-2010, for each model simulation.

-We begin by comparing 10-year (2000-2010) climatological mean zonally averaged age-of-air profiles at 50 hPa across this subset of model versions, derived from 30-year long atmosphere-only (AMIP) integrations constrained with observed sea surface temperatures (Figure 1).
+peratures (Figure 1).
 First, we note that the profiles for the CCMI Phase 1 version of the model are very close to observations (black stars), consistent with the "GEOSCCM" documented age characteristics reported in Dietmüller et al. (2018) (see their Figure 3).
 In addition, while passive tracers were not integrated within MERRA-2, results using the GEOS chemistry transport model (GEOS-CTM, Kouatchou et al. (2015)) constrained with MERRA-2 meteorological fields (black line) also exhibits good agreement with observed values.
 This good agreement between the CTM-generated age-of-air and the observations is consistent with results from a previous GEOS-CTM simulation (constrained with MERRA) as documented in Orbe et al. (2017).

-Moving to more recent development versions of the model (green and blue lines), however, reveals a reduction in the mean age by $\sim 1$ year over both southern and northern high extratropical latitudes, or a decrease of $\sim 20\text{-}30\%$ relative to the MERRA-2 constrained simulation and the observations.
-As discussed earlier, the green line refers to the CCMI Phase 2 model version, whereas the blue line refers to the GEOS-IT Version 5.29.4 dating from October 19, 2022 (hereafter simply "GEOS-IT").
+Moving to more recent development versions of the model (green and blue lines), however, reveals a reduction in the mean age by ~ 1 year over both southern and northern high extratropical latitudes, or a decrease of $\sim 20\text{-}30\%$ relative to the MERRA-2 constrained simulation and the observations.
+As discussed earlier, the green line refers to the CCMI Phase 2 model version, whereas the blue line refers to an undocumented candidate version (model tag Jason 4.0) that corresponds best to a model configuration similar to what is used in the GEOS forward processing (FP) numerical weather prediction system.
 Note that this decrease in the climatological age in both model versions far exceeds the (internal) variations in mean age that occur interannually (vertical bars on solid lines).